-Jacob Felderman is a Partner in Tyson & Mendes’ Denver offices.
-Mr. Felderman has in-depth experience in a number of practice areas, including: general negligence, professional liability, premises liability, product liability, personal injury, and commercial & general civil litigation in California and Colorado.
+Jacob Felderman is Head of Legal Operations and Partner in Tyson & Mendes’ Denver office.
+Mr. Felderman has in-depth experience handling cases in California and Colorado in many practice areas including general negligence, professional liability, business disputes, premises liability, product liability, personal injury, and commercial and general civil litigation.

 In addition to his regular civil litigation practice, Mr. Felderman volunteers as legal counsel for outdoor recreational organizations, where he won a Federal administrative appeal against the U.S. Forest Service.
 The successful appeal resulted in opening public lands to responsible recreational user groups, while balancing the need to protect local flora and fauna.
 Mr. Felderman served as legal counsel and an expedition team member for National Geographic’s expedition in search of the lost tomb of Genghis Khan.
 He is a featured member in the National Geographic documentary, “Valley of the Khan’s.”

 In his free time, Mr. Felderman enjoys rock climbing, mountaineering, skiing, and spending time with his wife and two sons.